iconomi-ag/iconomi-api/description.md

 ### Timestamps

-Unless otherwise specified, all timestamps are returned in ISO 8601 with microseconds.
+Unless otherwise specified, all timestamps will be returned in ISO 8601 with microseconds.

 <br/> Example: